 6. Get Involved

 The YW's Domestic Violence Program offers many ways to get involved.
 You can donate your old cell phone to HopeLine by Verizon, which provides emergency phones to Domestic Violence survivors.
 Donate clothes, household necessities, toys and books for the women and children who have fled their abusive homes for safe shelter.
-Give a monetary donation to further our programs and volunteer your time on our 24-Answer Crisis Hotline or with other special projects.
+Give a monetary donation to further our programs and volunteer your time on our 24-hour Crisis Line or with other special projects.